Đồng Tháp province: Topography

 The topography of the province is quite flat with a sloping tendency from north to south and west to east, separating it into two large regions: one to the north of the Tiền River, having an area of 250,731 ha, in the Đồng Tháp Muoi area; and one to the south of the Tiền River, having an area of 73,074 ha, lying between the Tiền River and Hậu River. Đồng Tháp benefits from a large river, channel and spring system, frequently silt-aggraded soil, and a permanently fresh and non-saline water source.

 Climate

 The whole of Đồng Tháp is in the tropical climate zone.
 There are two main seasons; a rainy season from May to November, and a dry season from December to April.
 Average rainfall ranges from 1682 mm to 2005 mm, mostly in the rainy season which accounts for 90 to 95 per cent of annual rainfall.
 Such climate is fairly advantageous for agricultural development.
-The average temperature is 27 C, of which the highest is 34.3 C, and the lowest 21.8 C. The hydrology of the province is under the influence of three factors: floodwater from the upper Mekong River, in-field rain and the tides of the East Sea.
+The average temperature is 27 C, of which the highest is 34.3 C, and the lowest 21.8 C. The hydrology of the province is under the influence of three factors: floodwater from the upper Mekong River, in-field rain and the tides of the South China Sea.
 The hydrological regime is divided into two seasons: an exhausted season from December to June and a flood season from July to November.

 Administrative divisions

-Đồng Tháp is subdivided into 12 district-level sub-divisions: